The University of Western Australia

 In this policy and any associate procedures,

-a scholarship is a sum of money awarded to a student to cover or contribute towards the costs associated with studying for a degree, diploma or certificate of the University
+a scholarship is a sum of money or financial benefit awarded to a student to cover or contribute towards the costs associated with studying for a degree, diploma or certificate of the University

-the Scholarships Committee is the Scholarships Committee of the Academic Board.
-Its role is set out in its constitution
+the Scholarships Committee is the Coursework Scholarships Committee or the Higher Degree Research Scholarships Committee of the Academic Board, as appropriate.
+Each committee's role is set out in its constitution

 continuing scholarships are scholarships that are paid in more than one instalment

-1.1 The University is committed to fostering partnerships with external donors of scholarship funding.
+1.1 The University is committed to establishing scholarships by fostering partnerships with external donors which align with the University's strategic vision/goals.
 To this end it ensures that, subject to the principles in this policy, all scholarships are established in accordance with the strategic interests of the University and have regard to the intent of the donor.

-1.2 Scholarships are established and awarded in accordance with Statute 31.
+1.2 Scholarships are established and awarded in accordance with this policy.

-1.3 A scholarship is governed by specific conditions which meet criteria set out in Clause 8.(1) of Statute 31 and this policy.
+1.3 A scholarship is governed by specific conditions which must comply with this policy.

 1.4 The University makes scholarship conditions available on its website after approval by relevant University bodies.